johnpharmd/DS-Unit-3-Sprint-1-Software-Engineering/challenge_md.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+**Answers to Questions:**
+1. When I review code I look for consistency in use of Pythonic naming conventions.
+I pay attention first, however, to how close the code comes to achieving its intended purpose.
+After that, I assess the code's legibility and useful commenting/docstrings.
+2. Containerize the company's operations into independent containers.
+For example, with LambdaSchool data, I expect that student data is separated into unique containers by track, eg, DS in one container, FSW in another container, etc.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),